CSCI-370-MobileAppDevelopment-S2021/SemesterProject-project/README.md

 This is not the official assignment, but it’s time to start thinking about…

 * Start forming your groups.
 I’m looking for groups of 2-4.
 * Come up with an idea for a project.
 This should be more extensive than our assigned projects.
-Should incorporate several Activities, saving state, persistence, menus, and notifications.
+Should incorporate several Activities, saving state, persistence, menus, user preferences, and notifications.
 (You don’t need to know these things right now to plan)

 ## Deliverables:
 ### 21 Feb 2017